nulogy/Gorgon/README.md

 * A glob for generating the list of test files
 * The connection information for AMQP
 * Information about how clients can rsync the working directory
+* Files containing Ruby code to be used as callbacks

 ### gorgon_listener.json
 This file contains the listener-specific settings, such as: